felixmariotto/art-salad/README.md

 ## How to contribute

 Thank you for considering a contribution.
-If you want to add a puzzle, please read the readme file [in the puzzles folder](https://github.com/felixmariotto/art-salad/tree/master/assets/puzzles).
+You can add a new puzzle to the list, please read the readme file [in the puzzles folder](https://github.com/felixmariotto/art-salad/tree/master/assets/puzzles).
 For all other contribution feel free to file a PR, and I will review it.
 Only useful PRs will be merged.